Early 1980s recession: Recovery

-The midterm elections were the low point of Reagan's presidency.

 According to Keynesian economists, a combination of deficit spending and the lowering of interest rates would slowly lead to economic recovery.
 Many economists also insist that the significantly-lower tax rates significantly contributed to the recovery.
 From a high of 10.8% in December 1982, unemployment gradually improved until it fell to 7.2% on Election Day in 1984.
 Nearly two million people left the unemployment rolls.
 Inflation fell from 10.3% in 1981 to 3.2% in 1983.
 Corporate income rose by 29% in the July–September quarter of 1983, compared with the same period in 1982.
 Some of the most dramatic improvements came in industries that were the hardest hit by the recession, such as paper and forest products, rubber, airlines, and the auto industry.

-By November 1984, voter anger at the recession had evaporated, and Reagan's re-election was certain.
-Reagan was subsequently re-elected by a landslide electoral and popular vote margin in the 1984 presidential election.
-Immediately after the election, Dave Stockman, Reagan's OMB manager admitted that the coming deficits were much higher than the projections that had been released during the campaign.